Ceyron/pdequinox/README.md

 They are designed to map between states (=discretized functions).

+    ! boundary modes so far only in homoegenous mode (homogeneous dirichlet & neumann, and periodic)

 ### Constructors

 You find many common architectures in the `pdequinox.arch` submodule.
 They build